denismakogon/denismakogon.github.io/_posts/2022-05-31-introduction-to-project-panama-part-1.markdown

 which will cause a program to leak or blow up with a segmentation fault.

 On the other hand, Java relies on a Garbage Collector to allocate and free memory.
 But Panama’s Foreign Function & Memory API allocates memory off-heap.
-In Panama, the Foreign Function & Memory API helps to allocate a memory off-heap which is a crucial part of any native interop story!
+In Panama, the Foreign Function & Memory API helps to allocate a memory off-heap, which is a crucial part of any native interop story!

 The Foreign Function & Memory API allows developers to allocate and access memory segments, their addresses, and the shape of contiguous memory regions located either on or off the heap.
 All allocated memory segments are bound to a specific memory session (**MemorySession**).
 An instance of a memory session offers a set of APIs to allocate native memory segments.
 Consider a memory session like a unified memory allocation tool, like C `malloc`.
-MemorySession implements the AutoClosable interface which greatly simplifies de-allocation using the try-with-resources construct.
+MemorySession implements the AutoClosable interface, which greatly simplifies de-allocation using the try-with-resources construct.

-The Foreign Function & Memory API offers more than one right way to allocate a memory segment, one of the possible native memory allocation methods is **SegmentAllocator** which is similar to **MemorySession**:
+The Foreign Function & Memory API offers more than one right way to allocate a memory segment.
+One of the possible native memory allocation methods is **SegmentAllocator**, which is similar to **MemorySession**:
 ```java
 try (var memorySession = MemorySession.openConfined()) {
     SegmentAllocator allocator = SegmentAllocator.newNativeArena(memorySession);